 The higher anesthesia dose required for a regular marijuana user can lead to multiple risks and complications.

-Do not smoke, consume, or vape marijuana before your surgery, as it can increase the risk of complications.
+Please do not smoke, consume, or vape marijuana before your surgery, as it can increase the risk of complications.

 Inhaled marijuana can affect your lungs and increase your phlegm, coughing, wheezing, and other respiratory illnesses.

-These lung issues can lead to breathing issues while you’re under anesthesia, like increased airway sensitivity when the breathing tube is put in.
+These lung issues can lead to breathing issues while under anesthesia, like increased airway sensitivity when the breathing tube is put in.

 As a result, this may feel like you have asthma.
 There is also a decrease in oxygen getting into your lungs.